w3f-community/asylum-ui/packages/connection-library/docs/testing-guide.md

    ]),
 ],

-await api.submitTemplateChangeProposal(entry.author, entry.templateId, entry.changeSet)
+await api.submitTemplateChangeProposal(author, templateId, changeSet)
 ```

-- In `Modify` change we're describing the changes of source or metadata of already existing interpretation.
+- In `Modify` change action we're describing the changes of source or metadata of already existing interpretation.
 - With the `Add` change, we're adding a new interpretation to the template.
-The important thing here is to keep the new interpretation's tags set unique, as the set of tags is the identifier of the interpretation within the template.

 There are also two options for change - `ModifyTags` and `RemoveInterpretation`, that can be used in a similar way.